-Paxton was diligent and skilled in his preparation and delivery of sermons, so much so that when he completed his work at Princeton Seminary there were several churches that showed interest in calling him as pastor.
+Paxton was diligent and skilled in his preparation and delivery of sermons, so much so that when he completed his work at Princeton there were several churches that showed interest in calling him as pastor.
 However, he returned to the area of Pennsylvania he was most familiar with when he went to the Greencastle Church immediately after graduating seminary in 1848 and was ordained and installed in October.
-He was succeeding T. V. Moore who had recently moved to Richmond, Virginia, to the First Presbyterian Church.
+He was succeeding T. V. Moore who had recently moved to First Presbyterian Church in Richmond, Virginia.

-From Greencastle he moved to the First Presbyterian Church of Pittsburgh beginning in January 1851.
-During his ministry, the church membership nearly doubled.
-He continued in Pittsburgh not only as a pulpit minister but also as a teacher at Western Seminary by becoming the fifth professor with his specific field for instruction being sacred rhetoric.
+From Greencastle Paxton relocated to the First Presbyterian Church of Pittsburgh beginning in January 1851.
+During his ministry church membership nearly doubled.
+He continued in Pittsburgh not only as a pulpit minister but also as a teacher at Western Seminary.
+He became the seminary’s fifth professor with his field for instruction being sacred rhetoric.
 The seminary was struggling for funds, so Dr. Paxton gave his services teaching for his entire term from 1860 to 1872.

 Shortly after beginning his Pittsburgh ministry, he married Hester V. B. Wickes who died along with their child after only two years of marriage.
 In 1855, he married again, Caroline Sophia Denny who was a member of the First Church congregation.
 The couple would have three sons and four daughters.
 Unfortunately, their oldest son, when he was five years old developed asthma and the smoke and soot of Pittsburgh’s industries aggravated his condition.
 After fourteen years of ministry and teaching, the family needed to move to a city with a less threatening atmosphere for their asthmatic son.

-Once it was known that Rev. Paxton was looking to leave Pittsburgh, he had many offers and settled on the First Presbyterian Church in New York where he was installed February 1, 1866.
-He found his ministry in New York to differ from that in Pittsburgh in that New York involved considerable work as an administrator while his Pittsburgh call had been predominately centered around the pulpit.
-His New York ministry was a busy one with him serving on boards for local charities, in his denomination, and for home and foreign missions.
-The move east and his proximity to Princeton led to his serving as a director of the seminary beginning in 1866 and then as a trustee of Princeton College beginning the next year.
-He continued his teaching in New York by lecturing on homiletics in Union Seminary, 1872-1875.
+Once it was known that Rev. Paxton was looking to leave Pittsburgh, he had many offers and settled on the First Presbyterian Church in New York.
+He was installed February 1, 1866.
+The Pennsylvanian found his ministry in New York to differ from that in Pittsburgh in that it involved considerable work as an administrator while in Pittsburgh his labors had been predominately centered around the pulpit.
+The New York ministry was a busy one with him serving on boards for local charities, in his denomination, and for home and foreign missions.
+The move east and his proximity to Princeton led to his becoming a director of the seminary beginning in 1866, and then he also became a trustee of Princeton College beginning the next year.
+He continued his divinity teaching in New York by lecturing on homiletics in Union Seminary, 1872-1875.

-Sources—This biography was edited and revised on August 28, 2015.
-Paxton’s sermon to the Presbyterian Alliance is provided in an edited version in, Nevin, Presbyterian Encyclopedia, on pages 639-43; the parenthetical page numbers in the biography refer to B. B. Warfield’s memorial found in The Princeton Theological Review, April 1905, 213-37; the Necrological Reports of Princeton Theological Seminary, 1905, was also helpful.
-The Centennial Volume of the First Presbyterian Church of Pittsburgh Pa., 1784-1884, has much material about Paxton and the drawing of the church used in this biography.
-The picture of Paxton seated with cane and signature is an edited snapshot (his signature is now centered) from, In Memoriam, William Miller Paxton, D.D., LL.D., 1824-1904, Funeral and Memorial Discourses, New York, 1905.
-The image of the title and two additional pages from Homiletics is a composite of three snapshots.
+Sources—Paxton’s sermon to the Presbyterian Alliance is provided in an edited version in, Nevin, Presbyterian Encyclopedia, on pages 639-43.
+The parenthetical page numbers in the biography refer to B. B. Warfield’s memorial found in The Princeton Theological Review, April 1905, 213-37.
+The Necrological Reports of Princeton Theological Seminary, 1905, was also helpful.
+The Centennial Volume of the First Presbyterian Church of Pittsburgh Pa., 1784-1884, has much material about Paxton and the drawing of the church used in this biography came from its illustrations.
+The picture of Paxton seated with cane and signature is an edited snapshot (his signature is now centered) from In Memoriam, William Miller Paxton, D.D., LL.D., 1824-1904, Funeral and Memorial Discourses, New York, 1905.